maarten-pennings/6502/2emulation/README.md

 However D0 and D1 [double](https://www.theengineeringprojects.com/wp-content/uploads/2018/06/introduction-to-arduino-nano-13-1.png)
 as RXD and TXD and we need to to send the trace to the PC (over USB).
 That's 12 lines, and 16 would be nice.
-But from the [pinout](https://www.theengineeringprojects.com/wp-content/uploads/2018/06/introduction-to-arduino-nano-13-1.png) we see that analogue pins A0..A5 also have a double role, they can act as digital pins.
+But from the [pinout](https://www.theengineeringprojects.com/wp-content/uploads/2018/06/introduction-to-arduino-nano-13-1.png) we see that analog pins A0..A5 also have a double role, they can act as digital pins.
 That's 6 more digital pins.

 In other words, we have 18 digital pins.
 We need 1 for clock and 16 far the address lines.
 Even one spare.